Meet the team

 Educational Design & Engagement supports University teaching and learning by providing a central hub for developing awareness, support for staff and students and leadership for e-learning service improvements.
 We are part of the Division of Learning, Teaching and Web.
 All team members contribute to this blog.

-Stuart is the acting head of Educational Design and Engagement (EDE) and has worked as a learning technologist for over 20 years at a number of universities and education providers.
+Stuart is the head of Educational Design and Engagement (EDE) and has worked as a learning technologist for over 20 years at a number of universities and education providers.
 He joined the University of Edinburgh in 2007, initially in the School of History, Classics, and Archaeology – developing online programmes and digital research tools – and moved to what is now EDE in 2011.
 He has a master’s degree in Digital Education from the University of Edinburgh and continues to have an interest in critical approaches to open education and practice.
-In his spare time, he plays music and writes songs.
+He is currently studying for a professional doctorate in education and in what spare time is left plays music and writes songs.

 Wesley is a senior Learning Technology Advisor and Service Manager.
 He joined the School of Chemistry in 1991 as a laboratory technician later moving into computer support within the School.
 From there he quickly became responsible for supporting the School’s first moves into technology enhanced learning.
 He joined IS in 2007 where his current role is supporting staff and students to get the most out of the learning technologies offered at Edinburgh.
 With a focus on student engagement and assessment he directly supports Moodle, Questionmark Perception and Top Hat.
 Away from work you can find him attending exhibitions and events related to art, music and literature.